 - Glow in the dark paint

-How to Make your Galaxy Bottle:
+How to Make Galaxy Jars:

 Fill your bottle half-full with cotton balls.
 You will compress the cotton balls – they will fill the lower inch of the bottle when you are finished.